check-spelling-sandbox/materialize/doc/developer/reference/adapter/coord_interface.md

 ### Subscriptions

 The coordinator responds to a bare `SUBSCRIBE` statement (that is, one that is not part of a `COPY ...
-TO STDOUT` statement) with the an instance of [`ExecuteResponse::Subscribing`][subscribing].
+TO STDOUT` statement) with an instance of [`ExecuteResponse::Subscribing`][subscribing].
 This response contains a channel on which batches of rows are received.
 The client may continue drawing from this channel until either it closes gracefully